kubernetes/community/contributors/devel/sig-testing/e2e-tests.md

 The tests are built into a single binary which can be used to deploy a Kubernetes system or run tests against an already-deployed Kubernetes system.
-See `kubetest --help` (or the flag definitions in `hack/e2e.go`) for more options, such as reusing an existing cluster.
+See `kubetest --help` for more options, such as reusing an existing cluster.

 ### Cleaning up